lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 title: Pattern Matching
 ---

-Haskell offers a powerful type-based system for deciding function definitions called Pattern Matching
+Haskell offers a powerful type-based system for defining functions called Pattern Matching

 In general, Pattern Matching is used to deconstruct algebraic types, let's see some examples to learn how it works